Ronald Reagan: 1976 Republican primaries

-Insufficiently conservative to Reagan and many other Republicans, president Gerald Ford suffered from multiple political and economic woes.
+Insufficiently conservative to Reagan and many other Republicans, President Gerald Ford suffered from multiple political and economic woes.
 Ford, running for president, was disappointed to hear him also run.
 Reagan was strongly critical of détente and Ford's policy of détente with the Soviet Union.
-He repeated "A Time for Choosing" around country before announcing his campaign on November 20 when he discussed economic and social problems, and to a lesser extent, foreign affairs.
-With both candidates determined to knock out each other early in the primaries, Reagan would suffer devastating losses in the first five primaries of 1976, beginning with New Hampshire.
-There, he popularized the welfare queen narrative about Linda Taylor, exaggerating her misuse of welfare benefits and igniting voter resentment for welfare reform, but never overtly mentioning her name or race.
+He repeated "A Time for Choosing" around the country before announcing his campaign on November 20, 1975, when he discussed economic and social problems, and to a lesser extent, foreign affairs.
+Both candidates were determined to knock each other out early in the primaries, but Reagan would devastatingly lose the first five primaries beginning with New Hampshire, where he popularized the welfare queen narrative about Linda Taylor, exaggerating her misuse of welfare benefits and igniting voter resentment for welfare reform, but never overtly mentioning her name or race.

-In Florida, Reagan referred to a man morphing into a "strapping young buck" after buying steak with food stamps, which became an example of dog whistle politics.
-He also accused Ford for handing the Panama Canal to Panama's government while Ford implied that he would end Social Security.
-Then, in Illinois, he again criticized Ford's policy and his secretary of state, Henry Kissinger.
-Losing these primaries prompted Reagan to desperately win North Carolina's by running a grassroots campaign and uniting with the Jesse Helms political machine that viciously attacked Ford.
+In Florida, Reagan used racially coded rhetoric to undermine Food Stamps, referring to recipients as "strapping young buck[s]", and attacked Ford for handing the Panama Canal to Panama's government, while Ford implied that Reagan would end Social Security.
+Then, in Illinois, Reagan again criticized Ford's policy and his secretary of state, Henry Kissinger.
+Losing the first five primaries prompted Reagan to desperately win North Carolina's by running a grassroots campaign and uniting with the Jesse Helms political machine that viciously attacked Ford.
 Reagan won an upset victory, convincing party delegates that Ford's nomination was no longer guaranteed.

-Reagan won subsequent victories in Texas, Alabama, Georgia, and Indiana by continuing to attack social programs, opposing forced busing, accumulating support from a declining George Wallace presidential campaign, and repeating his criticism of Ford and Kissinger's policy.
-The result was a seesaw battle for the 1,130 delegates required for their party's nomination that neither would reach before the Kansas City convention in August.
-Furthermore, Ford abandoned mentioning détente and began invoking Reagan's preferred phrase, "peace through strength".
+Reagan won subsequent victories in Texas, Alabama, Georgia, and Indiana with his attacks on social programs, opposition to forced busing to achieve school desegregation, and repeated criticisms of Ford and Kissinger's policies, including détente.

+The result was a seesaw battle for the 1,130 delegates required for their party's nomination that neither would reach before the Kansas City convention in August and Ford replacing mentions of détente with Reagan's preferred phrase, "peace through strength".
 Reagan took John Sears' advice of choosing liberal Richard Schweiker as his running mate, hoping to pry loose of delegates from Pennsylvania and other states, and distract Ford.
+Instead, conservatives were left alienated, and Ford picked up the remaining uncommitted delegates, earning 1,187 to Reagan's 1,070.

+After giving his acceptance speech, Ford invited Reagan to address the convention.
+Reagan gave an eloquent and stirring speech that overshadowed Ford's own acceptance address, despite being little more than five minutes long.
+Some delegates later stated that they left the convention wondering if they had voted for the wrong candidate.
+A contemporary media account stated that if a motion to reconsider the nomination had been in order, it might have passed.

-Instead, conservatives were left alienated.
-Ford picked up the remaining uncommitted delegates and prevailed, earning 1,187 to Reagan's 1,070.
-Before Ford gave his acceptance speech, he invited Reagan to address the convention.
-In his impromptu speech, Reagan emphasized individual freedom and the dangers of nuclear weapons.
-In 1977, Ford told Cannon that Reagan's primary challenge contributed to his own narrow loss to Democrat Jimmy Carter in the 1976 United States presidential election.
+In 1977, Ford told Cannon that Reagan's primary challenge contributed to his own narrow loss to Democrat Jimmy Carter in the 1976 presidential election.